okopop/docker_powercli/README.md

 # docker_powercli

-running powercli in docker on photon os, stuff :)
+running powercli, in docker, on photon os... stuff :)